ipradeepprakash/_SQLServer/Courses/Course - Vamsy/1. Video - Interview/Interview Questions and Answers session 2.md

     Locks (LCK_M) will be held for the majority of the time during rebuild.
 #### Does Reorg index cause blockings?
     No (but will cause blocking for short time with Intent-exclusive table lock)

+## 14:18 - 17:35//  can we stop/kill Jobs of Index Reorg & Index rebuild?
+What will be the impact?
+If there are 30 tables in DB, index rebuild has done 25 tables rebuild, if we stop the job & start the job, will it start from 1st table or start at 26th table?

+**Index Reorg** :
+- Can be interrupted and can start from where it stopped.

+Index rebuild cannot be interrupted as restart will again start rebuilding from 1st table.
+From SQL 2017, there is Resume-online index rebuild feature.
+Until SQL 2016 versions, all rebuild index operations cannot be interrupted.
+It is wither full task completion or rollback to the beginning.